-University of Victoria international students from Hong Kong University have helped in both areas.
+University of Victoria international students from the City University of Hong Kong have helped in both areas.
 Many thanks to them and volunteers, Felicity Bradley, Betty Thacker, Ryan Blacoe, Ron Carter, Jacquie Bird, Famiko Yamaguchi, Nick Blumberg and Conway Carruthers for 18 hours of work.
 Margaret has also removed it from Cattle Point for over 15 hours.

 Cattle Point maritime meadows and rocky areas are virtually free of crow garlic plants.
 Shrubby areas are still full of it.
 Alas not all bulbs are able to be pulled because of the clay soil and the compaction of the soil by so many visitors over the years.
 Visitors should consider rock hopping.